 Earwigs are nocturnal feeders that dine on other insects, as well as vegetation like moss, fungi and lichens.
 Additionally, they do eat decaying organic material — think mulch or piles of leaves — and may also feed on greasy food items that may be left out in the kitchen.

 One interesting earwig fact is that the females of some species actually care for their eggs and sometimes even tend to nymphs after they have hatched.
 This level of maternal behavior is uncommon among insects.

-During the day, earwigs tend to hide under rocks, bark or organic debris or stow away in other dark, damp places.
-However, in some conditions, like a drought, earwigs may seek shelter inside of your home.
+During the day, earwigs tend to hide out under rocks, bark or organic debris or stow away in other dark, damp places.
+However in some conditions, like a drought, earwigs may seek out damp, dark shelters inside of your home.

 Indoors, earwigs may be attracted to materials that offer a source of cellulose and are in the process of decaying.
 If you have stacks of old boxes, books or papers laying around in a dark, cool basement, you might as well set out a tiny welcome mat for earwigs.
-They may also seek out food sources in your kitchen, as they tend to be attracted to oily, greasy or sweet foods.
+They may also seek out food sources in your kitchen and tend to be attracted to oily, greasy or sweet foods.

 Tips for Control

 Earwigs are rarely harmful to humans, but that doesn’t mean you want them in your home.
 If you only see one of these insects every now and again, you can simply sweep it out of the house and then vacuum thoroughly.